Venice Beach Drum Circle does not skip a beat

-As I look back, the end of the 20-teens — as one of my editors phrased it — was a very colorful and interesting time.

-Having not been to the beach to photograph a sunset in practically the whole year, I decided that I’d combine that, with the absolute pleasure of attending the Venice Drum Circle.

-The Venice Drum Circle usually hosts its sunset celebrations on Sunday nights at Venice Beach.
-Because it was the last sunset of 2019, they held one on Tuesday, Dec.
-31, New Year’s Eve, as well.
+The Venice Drum Circle hosts its sunset celebrations on Sunday nights at Venice Beach.

-Walking up to the beach, you hear the drums before you can see the drummers.
-For those who have never attended the Venice Drum Circle on Sunday nights, you will be in for a treat.

-Bring a chair, if you want to be comfortable.
-Bring whatever you want, with the exception of your pups.

 Children also participate in the fun, as well as some of those who twirl hula hoops around more than just their waists, amazing the crowd with their dexterous handling of two at a time.